scentellegher/scentellegher.github.io/_posts/2018-10-10-beautiful-bar-plots-matplotlib.md

 Now, I will illustrate the main steps I used to improve the rendering of our expenses plot.
 If you want to skip the explaination, you can find the full code at the end of this post.

 1. **Change font**
 First, we will change the fonts of the plot.
-If the font you specify is not available in your system, you can readthe [[blog post]][fonts] I wrote a while back explaining how to install new custom fonts in matplotlib.
+If the font you specify is not available in your system, you can read the [[blog post]][fonts] I wrote a while back explaining how to install new custom fonts in matplotlib.
 ```python
 plt.rcParams['font.family'] = 'sans-serif'
 plt.rcParams['font.sans-serif'] = 'Helvetica'